Wairau Affray: Background

-Wakefield wrote to the company in March 1843, "I rather anticipate some difficulty with the natives."
+Arthur Wakefield wrote to the company in March 1843, "I rather anticipate some difficulty with the natives."
 The source of the likely difficulty was simple: the chiefs Te Rauparaha and Te Rangihaeata, along with their kinsmen of Ngāti Toa, believed that they owned the land and had not been paid for it.
-But similar disputes had been previously settled through negotiation, and Te Rauparaha was willing to negotiate on the Wairau land.
-He had only controlled the area since the early 1830s, when he had defeated the previous occupants, a branch of the Rangitāne iwi, and driven them from the area.
+They had controlled the area since the early 1830s, after they defeated the previous occupants, the Rangitāne iwi.
+Ngāti Toa believed that under British law they were the rightful owners and had not sold the land.
+They had asked for the surveying to stop until the investigation into the Blenkinsop Indenture (the deed) by Land Commissioner William Spain was concluded.